-Of course, ALWAYS buy the Hyaluronic Acid from a trusted dealer and NOT on Amazon.
-Since the hyaluronic pen I bought only came with the EMPTY ampoule heads ( you fill these with the hyaluronic acid that you buy), and a user manual.
+Of course, ALWAYS buy the Hyaluronic Acid from a trusted dealer and do your own research.
+Since the hyaluronic pen I bought only came with the EMPTY ampoule heads (you fill these with the hyaluronic acid that you buy), and a user manual.

 Okay, But What IS A Hyaluron Pen??

 Dear me!!
 Okay, let’s talk more about what the Hyaluron Pen is!
 I advise you to search for Hyaluron Pen reviews on Youtube because that really gives you an idea of HOW to use the Hyaluron Pen.
 The hyaluronic pen is a device that has a piston with a spring that provides a quick administration of hyaluronic acid into your skin.

 The microscopic hole it puts in your skin is how the Hyaluron pen administers the acid under the skin.
-The hyaluronic acid is absorbed and distributed under your skin better then if you were injected with a needle.
+The hyaluronic acid is absorbed and distributed under your skin better than if you were injected with a needle.
 It spreads out way better and distributes it more evenly.